A one-pot meal for a wet and wild day: Pork Hock with Beans

 This is a good dinner to get started directly after lunch, letting it simmer away in the oven all afternoon and evening until the beans are soft and the meat is deliciously tender.
 A brief flurry of preparation at the outset and dinner practically cooks itself.
 With a few variations – cutting down on the molasses and sugar, especially – it made for a succulent dish.
 Rich and fragrant, this is a comforting meal for those miserable days when you feel in the need of something robust and strongly flavoured.

-I have served this with plain basmati rice and Citrus Green Beans (the beans microwaved on high for four minutes then tossed with butter and lime juice) or alternatively roasted pumpkin and Buttered Coriander Cabbage (shred a Savoy cabbage and cook until tender in a pan where a couple of teaspoons of bruised coriander seeds have been sizzling with some butter).
+I have served this with plain basmati rice and Citrus Green Beans (the beans steamed until crisp tender then tossed with butter and lime juice) or alternatively roasted pumpkin and Buttered Coriander Cabbage (shred a Savoy cabbage and cook until tender in a pan where a couple of teaspoons of bruised coriander seeds have been sizzling with some butter).
 You won’t need much for afters but, if you really wanted to gild the lily, you could finish off with a bubbling crumble of seasonal fruit.

 Pork Hock with Beans

 Pork hock – 1, large

 Dried haricot beans – 500g, soaked overnight and drained

 Baby onions – 8, each stuck with a clove, or 2 large onions, halved and stuck with 2 cloves each

 Dijon mustard – 3 teaspoons

 Preheat the oven to 200°C. Put the beans in a large saucepan, cover with cold water and bring to the boil.
 Skim and simmer for 30 minutes.